johannesjo/bumcss/README.md

 }
 ```

-### Specificity
-You can see that specificity and conflicting styles are not a problem most of the time if you stick to the described pattern.
+As you can see that specificity and conflicting styles are not a problem most of the time if you stick to the described pattern.
 The only exceptions are the "parent variant" & the "parent parent variants" and "variants" vs "states".
 It's up to you, what you think, should have prevalence.

 #### Variants vs States
-Personally I think it's nicer to write states first, because they are closer related the the default main element while variants could be considered a new variant of the same element.
-On the other hand I think that states also should have prevalence over variants.
+Personally I think it's nicer to write states first, because they are closer related the the default main element while variants could be considered more of a new instance of the same element.
+On the other hand I think that states normally should have prevalence over variants.
 Most of the time this shouldn't be a problem, as states are more likely to focus on transforms and visibility, or in other words, what a component does on the page, while variants are more likely to focus on properties that change the general appearance such as font-sizes, colors, borders and box-shadows.

-Having them so closely written together, should help you quickly identifying possible conflicts and if you think that a state should have prevalence over a variant in any case, it's probably ok to use `!important` for something like `el.isHidden {display: none !important;}`, as you are likely to want to apply `display: none` a 100% of the time.
+Having them so closely written together, should help you quickly identifying possible conflicts and if you think that a state should have prevalence over a variant in any case, it's probably ok to use `!important` for something like `el.isHidden {display: none !important;}`, as you are likely to want to apply `display: none` a 100% of the time (but only do this if you're sure it is really a 100%).

 #### Parent Parent States/Variants vs. Parent States/States Variants
-Probably not a problem most of the time, as it's unlikely too have many combinations of those.
-But as with with "Variants vs. States" writing them closely together, should help you to quickly identify problematic areas and order them accordingly.
+Probably not a problems most of the time, as it's unlikely too have many combinations of those.
+But as with with "Variants vs. States" writing them closely together, should help you to quickly identify problematic areas and order them accordingly if needed.

 ## Wrapper/Logical Component example
 ```html